Meet the fans: 6 audiences you should get to know

 What to know

 This group embodies energy, aspiration, and connection.
 Over a third describe themselves as adventurous, and they’re 13% more likely to travel for thrill or discovery.
-Even when moving, they stay online; they’re 20% more likely to find products through social media and 41% more likely to explore products they’ve seen advertised.
+Even when moving, they stay online; they’re 20% more likely to find products through social media, 41% more likely to explore products they’ve seen advertised, 20% more likely to follow brands on social, and 45% more likely to share sports content than the average consumer.
 They also value quality, being 26% more likely to choose premium options.
-For marketers, the opportunity is clear: align with their lifestyle through content that’s fast, flexible, and inspiring, turning their journey into a brand experience worth following.
+For marketers, the opportunity is clear: align with their lifestyle through content that’s fast, flexible, and inspiring — turning their journey into a brand experience worth following.

 This audience isn’t drawn to the scoreboard, but to the stories behind it.
 Reluctant fans are 19% more likely to be interested in other cultures and 24% more likely to engage with foreign languages.
 Mostly Gen X (34%) and women (55%), they see global events like the World Cup as a stage for discovery - a reason to explore food, art, and shared traditions.
 They’re second-screen multitaskers who connect through social media, using highlights, commentary, and community to make the tournament part of their everyday lives.
 For brands, this audience turns the World Cup into a global cultural conversation.